-Institutional scholarships may be renewed for up to three additional academic years (eight semesters total) if the appropriate Arizona Christian University GPA is maintained while in attendance at the university.
+Institutional scholarships may be renewed if the appropriate Arizona Christian University GPA is maintained while in attendance at the university and the student remains in good standing.

 - Students may only renew scholarships at the level (dollar amount) awarded upon entrance to the university.
 The scholarship may be removed if the appropriate GPA is not maintained. - A student must remain in a full-time status to maintain his or her scholarship (minimum of 12 credits per semester).
-If a student is in his or her senior year at Arizona Christian University and cannot enroll in a full-time status, the scholarship will be prorated based on the student enrollment status during the necessary term.
+If a student reduces their status to less than full time, the scholarship will be prorated based on the student enrollment status during the necessary term.
 Prorations will be calculated as follows: total credits enrolled/12 = percent of scholarship.
 ACU will round to the whole number. - A student will be required to complete all spiritual formation hours for each semester enrolled at Arizona Christian University (unless granted a spiritual formation waiver).
 Please see the Student Handbook for additional information. - Recipients of the President's, Provost's, and Dean's Scholarships are required to live on campus for the entirety of their program at Arizona Christian University. - The GPA renewal requirement differs, depending on scholarship types.
-Students must achieve a cumulative GPA at the renewal level at the conclusion of each spring semester to receive their scholarship the next school year.
+Students must achieve a cumulative GPA at the renewal level at the conclusion of each spring semester to automatically receive their scholarship the next school year.
 GPAs are not rounded up but must minimally be at the required level.
 For example, 2.99 is not rounded up to 3.00. - Scholarship renewal requirements are reviewed at the conclusion of each spring semester only after all spring grades have been posted.
 To ensure that all completed spring grades are taken into consideration, this process may not occur until later into the summer.
-If a scholarship is removed, a new financial aid award letter will be provided to the student along with a notification of his or her next steps. - Renewal levels can be found by clicking here: www.arizonachristian.edu/financial-aid/types/scholarships/.
+If a scholarship is removed, a new financial aid award letter will be provided to the student along with a notification of his or her next steps. - Renewal levels can be found by clicking: www.arizonachristian.edu/financialaid/types/scholarships/.